Southwest Zone

 WILLOW LAKE: rainbow trout, largemouth bass, black crappie, brown bullhead, yellow perch

 Willow Lake offers fishing for trout and a variety of warmwater species in a beautiful setting.
-Willow is now 100 percent full offering plenty of open water to fish as the weather clears up a bit.
+An angler caught a nice trout on a rooster tail recently.

 For more information on camping and day use please visit the Jackson County Parks website or call 541-774-8183.